-The new provision will not remove the wolves from protected status in Wyoming and will not allow wolf hunts in national parks.
-This is the latest chapter in a long story for wolves, which are seen as an iconic image of the American West but also pose a threat to many Westerners' way of life.
+It's the latest chapter in the saga of the gray wolf, which is seen as an iconic image of the American West but also a creature that poses a threat to many Westerners' way of life.

 In 2009, Wyoming, Montana and Idaho each submitted plans for new management programs that were approved.
 All three of the states’ plans included issuing permits to hunt wolves to agreed-upon levels.
-But by 2010, after successful legal challenges by environmentalists, the animals were once again placed on protected status.
-The resulting policy was that the federal government essentially put the gray wolf on the endangered species list in Wyoming, but not Montana and Idaho.
-Wyoming’s policy was under scrutiny from the beginning of this process as it allowed for shooting wolves on sight in certain situations.
-This led to the question about how a species can be endangered in one state and not another.
-A federal judge recently said a species could not be federally protected in one place and not another.
-But with the latest involvement from Congress, the matter is not resolved.
+But by 2011, after successful legal challenges by environmentalists, the animals were once again placed on protected status — but with a catch.
+The resulting policy meant that the federal government essentially put the gray wolf on the endangered species list in Wyoming, but not Montana and Idaho.
+This raised a big question — how can a species be endangered in one state and not another? — and it also caused confusion about where the animals were legally protected and where they weren't.

 The new ruling requires a public comment period.
 If the gray wolf is removed from the endangered species list, Fish & Wildlife will need to monitor the animal's status for the next five years.